Cwmbran: Economy

-Constructed from 1959 to 1981, the pedestrianised Centre hosts supermarkets, high street retailers, banks, theatre, cinema, bowling alley, restaurants, creche, trampoline park, gym, police station, magistrates court, youth centre, pub, library, arts centre and office space.
-The 170+ shops can be accessed by the bus station located in the Centre, a train station a few minutes walk north-east or with the 3000 free parking spaces located around the Centre's ring road.
+Constructed from 1959 to 1981, the pedestrianised Cwmbran Centre hosts supermarkets, high street retailers, banks, theatre, cinema, bowling alley, restaurants, creche, trampoline park, gym, police station, magistrates court, youth centre, pub, library, arts centre and office space.
+The 170+ shops can be accessed by the bus station, which is located in the centre, a railway station a few minutes' walk north-east or with the 3,000 free car parking spaces located around the ring road.

-SME-businesses include the Cwmbran Brewery in Upper Cwmbran, which opened in 1996 as Cottage Spring Brewery.
+Small and medium enterprises include the Cwmbran Brewery in Upper Cwmbran, which opened in 1996 as Cottage Spring Brewery.

 Education

-The town has two secondary education schools: Croesyceiliog School and Cwmbran High School.
-There are numerous primary and nursery schools including a Welsh medium primary school, Ysgol Gymraeg Cwmbrân.

-Crownbridge Special School is located in Cwmbran.
-The ages of pupils range from 2 to 19 years old.
+The town has two secondary schools: Croesyceiliog School and Cwmbran High School.
+There are numerous primary and nursery schools, including a Welsh medium primary school, Ysgol Gymraeg Cwmbrân.
+Crownbridge Special School is located in the town; the ages of its pupils range from two to 19 years.

-Further education, vocational training and some higher education is provided at Torfaen Learning Zone of Coleg Gwent in Cwmbran centre.
+Further education, vocational training and some higher education is provided at Torfaen Learning Zone, of Coleg Gwent in the Cwmbran Centre.